Learn English with Radio in 10 Steps (You Won’t Want to Turn Off These Great English Stations!)

 When you listen to weather reports, for example, different reports can sound similar or repetitive.
 Weather reports will use the the same weather vocabulary and phrases most days, so use this to your advantage.

-All online radio stations have their own website, and you should use it.
-Quite often they will record popular shows or parts and list them as podcasts so you can go back and listen to a segment that you found interesting.
+One of the best ways to learn English with radio stations is to visit their websites for extra material.
+All online English radio stations have their own website, and you should use them.
+Quite often they’ll record popular shows or parts and list them as podcasts so you can go back and listen to a segment that you found interesting.

-9. Don’t use the dictionary at first
+9. Don’t Use the Dictionary at First

-If not, focus on understanding the topic of conversation, not every word that is spoken.
+If not, focus on understanding the topic of conversation, not every word that’s spoken.
 Over time your listening will improve and you’ll find yourself understanding more without having to even open your dictionary.

 However, if you find that you hear a word many times that you don’t know, then it’s probably a good idea to look it up in the dictionary.
 If a word is repeated so much, it’s probably important to the topic.

-10. Listen to podcasts
+10. Listen to English-language Podcasts

 Learning anything can be a bore, which is why it’s so important to listen to topics that interest you.
-You don’t have to remain glued in front of the computer screen while listening, either.
+You don’t have to remain in front of the computer screen while listening, either.
 You could certainly have the radio playing in the background while you cook dinner, drive or wash dishes.